jgreener64/pdb-benchmarks/README.md

 | License               | MIT          | Biopython    | MIT          | GPLv2        | GPL          | GPL/Artistic | Ruby         | LGPL

 ![benchmarks](plot/plot.png "benchmarks")

+## Opinions

+* For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
+In this case use the language/package you are most familiar with.